-The OH&S Act says, “No worker shall carry out any work if, on reasonable and probably grounds, the worker believes that there exists an imminent danger to the health or safety of that worker” (Section 35(1)).
-It defines imminent danger as “a danger that is not normal for that occupation, or a danger under which a person engaged in that occupation would not normally carry out the person’s work” (Section 35(2)).
+Yes.
+This is another area where ADWA advocacy has made a real difference.
 For example, if equipment you need to use is not in good working order (e.g., likely to give you an electrical shock or cut you), you could legally refuse to use it and your employer could not penalize you for your refusal.

-The more complicated situation is if you want to refuse to work with a person who has violent behaviour because you do not feel safe with that individual.
-Because disability workers are routinely required to have training in non-violent crisis prevention, the law recognizes that working with violent individuals is “normal for that occupation,” even though most of the individuals supported are not at all violent.
-Therefore, if you have had the required training, you may have difficulty making a legal case if you are let go from the job for refusing to work with an individual because you felt unsafe.
+The more complicated situation is if you want to refuse to work with a person who has violent behaviour because you do not feel safe with that individual, even though you have training in non-violent crisis prevention.
+If you tell your employer that you do not feel safe to work with the individual, the employer cannot force you to work with that individual and must also tell anyone else offered that shift that a staff has refused the work on safety grounds.
+The employer is also supposed to find you alternative work that you do feel is safe for you and pays the same.
+The challenge is that there may not be an alternative available that pays the same.
 As a worker, you must take responsibility to learn and practice the skills needed for safety.
 The OH&S Regulation says that if work may put a worker in danger, the employer must ensure that the worker is competent to do the work or is supervised directly on the work site by a worker who is competent to do the work (i.e., not working alone).
-Therefore, your employer is obligated to support you in your efforts to be safe by paying for safety training, setting time for workers to practice skills and supporting safe practices, which may include working in pairs.
-(We will provide an internal link to our E-Bulletin on this topic here.)
+Therefore, your employer is must support you in your efforts to be safe by paying for safety training, setting time for workers to practice skills and supporting safe practices, which may include working in pairs. ( Read more about how to stay safe here.)